 Whether you are a beginner trail runner and are looking for your first pair of all-round trail running shoes, or you already run trails (including 5km, 10km, marathons, 50k+ ultra marathons, Swim-run, or even OCR events like Spartan and Tough Mudder), I’ve shortlisted this year’s best trail shoes by type.

-I’ll also share the things to think about if you’re researching trail runners for hiking, rather than running in.
+I’ll also share the things to think about if you’re researching trail running shoes for hiking or walking, rather than running.

-To learn more about the other important running gear for trail runners, read our Ultimate Trail Running Gear Guide next.
+➡ To learn more about the other important trail running gear, read our Ultimate Trail Running Gear Guide, next.

 My Trail Running Shoe Top Picks